Dancing on Ice series 4

 The fourth series of Dancing on Ice aired from 11 January to 22 March 2009 on ITV.
 Phillip Schofield and Holly Willoughby returned as main presenters, while Karen Barber, Nicky Slater, Jason Gardiner, Ruthie Henshall and Robin Cousins returned to the "Ice Panel".

 The final took place on Sunday 22 March 2009 and was won by Ray Quinn.

-Judges and Hosts
+Judges and hosts

 It was announced that Nicky Slater, Jason Gardiner, Ruthie Henshall, Karen Barber and Robin Cousins would all return for the fourth series, and Holly Willoughby and Phillip Schofield returned as hosts while Jayne Torvill and Christopher Dean returned to train.

 Couples

 The line-up was revealed on 5 January 2009 with thirteen couples competing, including Michael Underwood, who returned to compete after pulling out the previous year due to injury.
 The celebrities and their partners were:

 Scoring chart

-Green scores indicate the highest skating score of the week.

-Red scores indicate the lowest skating score of the week.